Alberto Closas

 His family emigrated to Argentina in 1936 during the Spanish Civil War where in 1942 he acted in his first film Nada más que amor.
-He made over 90 film and television appearances and he continued to appear on Spanish television until his death in September 1994 from lung cancer.
+He made over 90 film and television appearances and continued to appear on Spanish television until his death in September 1994 from lung cancer.

-He was married to Argentine actress Amelia Bence between 1950 and 1955.
+He was married to Argentine actress Amelia Bence from 1950 to 1955.